Birmingham 2022 Commonwealth Games: Thousands of jobs unfilled

 - Published

-Thousands of short-term job roles still need to be filled ahead of the Birmingham 2022 Commonwealth Games.
+Five thousand short-term jobs still need to be filled ahead of the Birmingham 2022 Commonwealth Games, with the army on standby to help out.

-There are 50 days before the start of the event, which will run from 28 July to 8 August across the city and wider West Midlands.
+There are 50 days before the start of the event, which runs from 28 July to 8 August across the city and wider West Midlands.

+Chief Executive Ian Reid said they had spoken to the military to step if necessary.

-Leaflets have been put through doors throughout Birmingham and jobs fairs are also being held to fill the posts.
+Leaflets have been put through doors as part of a recruitment drive.

 Organisers say they want to give people opportunities to get skills that will help in finding work after the Games.

+Mr Reid said: "Up to 5,000 roles are still to be put in place.
+We're seeing a huge uptick of the back off the marketing campaign but there is still a lot of recruitment to be done over the next few weeks."

+Speaking from the Sandwell Aquatics Centre earlier, he said they had a plan A and B in place, the latter being bringing in the Army, and they were monitoring the situation closely.

-Speaking at a jobs fair held at Villa Park, Richard Smith, from the Department of Work and Pensions, said people were still needed to fill roles in security, hospitality, stewardship and cleaning, which, he added, were also needed in the "wider economy" beyond this summer's international sports event.
+Richard Smith, from the Department of Work and Pensions, who was at a jobs fair at Villa Park, said people were still needed to fill roles in security, hospitality, stewardship and cleaning, which, he added, were also needed in the "wider economy" beyond this summer's international sports event.

-"There are an awful lot of opportunities here that are available for people who need perhaps accreditation to support them getting those jobs, and a job with the Games will also enable them to move into work post-Games as well, because they will already be accredited," he said.

 Thomas Phipps, assistant branch manager at Verve People Birmingham, which is aiding recruitment, said the operation was "huge" for his agency.